Table of Contents

 - The address as well as the name and address of the company’s registered agent;

-- Details of company’s directors and secretaries.
+- Details of the company’s directors and secretaries.
 If directors are resident in Mauritius, you’ll need to file a memorandum stating the powers of the local Directors; and

 - Proof that your company conducts business outside Mauritius and has central management and control outside of Mauritius.